Journal of Research on Educational Effectiveness

 We welcome manuscripts in the following categories:

-The Evaluation section publishes studies of educational interventions/programs, policies, or practices.
-These evaluations typically use research designs that support causal inference, such as randomized controlled trials or rigorous quasi-experimental designs.
-Although all papers submitted to this section should address questions regarding effectiveness, we encourage the inclusion of findings on implementation, fidelity, service contrast, cost, etc. We welcome papers with strong methods that find null or negative results as well as replication studies.
+The Evaluation section publishes studies of educational interventions, programs, policies, or practices.
+These evaluations use research designs that support causal inference, such as randomized controlled trials or rigorous quasi-experimental designs.
+Although all papers submitted to this section should address questions regarding effectiveness, we encourage the inclusion of findings on implementation, fidelity, service contrast, and cost.
+We welcome papers with strong methods that find null or negative results as well as replication studies.
 We prefer papers with pre-registered analysis plans.

 Publishing in JREE